Invasion of Yugoslavia: Romanian involvement

 While Romania did not take part in the actual invasion of Yugoslavia, it did provide artillery support for the German forces invading from its territory.
 Operating on orders from the 3rd Section of the Romanian General Staff, Romanian artillery opened fire against Yugoslav barges on the Danube on 6 April.
 Romanian and German units from the Romanian bank of the Danube repeatedly exchanged fire with Yugoslav forces between 6 and 11 April.
-The main Romanian force was at Liubcova, consisting in a battery of 120 mm/L10 naval howitzers in a fortified position.
+The main Romanian force was at Liubcova, consisting of a battery of 120 mm/L10 naval howitzers in a fortified position.
 Nearby, there was also a section (2 pieces) of 120 mm/L35 naval howitzers as well as a section of 47 mm light naval guns.
 The Yugoslavs retaliated with their Air Force.
 Two Bristol Blenheims raided Arad, badly damaging one of the German fighters stationed there before both were shot down.
 For its contribution, Romania was rewarded with six ex-Yugoslav aircraft captured by the Germans.
 These machines, delivered free of charge, were however inoperative.
 The Romanians cannibalized three of them in order to make the other three operational.
 The three operational aircraft were all Hawker Hurricanes.